roboticsmick/OPEN_SPECTROMETER/README.md

 Setup parameters:
 1. Raspberry Pi Device: Raspberry Pi Zeroe 2 W
-2. Operating System: Ubuntu 22.04 Server LTS.
-If you change to a Raspberry Pi 4 I would go with the 64 bit OS.)
+2. Operating System: Ubuntu 22.04 Server LTS (https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview)
 3. Stoage - Use a Samsung 128GB PRO Plus microSD Card or high quality SD card.
 Get the best one you can afford from a reputable supplier.
 Don't be cheap here.
 4. Select $Edit Settings$
-  1. Set hostname: rpi
+  1. Set hostname: $rpi$
-  2.Tick Setusername and password
+  2.Tick $Set username and password$
-  3. Set username: pi
+  3. Set username: $pi$
-  4. Set password: spectro
+  4. Set password: $spectro$
-  5. Tick Configure wireless LAN
+  5. Tick $Configure wireless LAN$
   6. Enter known wifi name (I use my mobile hotspot name so I can access this easily in the field)
   7. Enter wifi password I use my mobile hotspot password so I can access this easily in the field)
-  8. Set Wireless LAN country: AU
+  8. Set Wireless LAN country: $AU$
-  9. Tick Set locale settings
+  9. Tick $Set locale settings$
-  10. Timezone: Australia/Brisbane
+  10. Timezone: $Australia/Brisbane$
-  11. Keyboard Layout: US
+  11. Keyboard Layout: $US$
   12. Select Services Tab
-  13. Tick Enable SSH - Use password authentication
+  13. Tick $Enable SSH - Use password authentication$
   14. Click Save
   15. Click Yes to apply OS customisation settings when you write the image to the storage device.